- Microservice abstraction

 First, all inter-service communication protocols use HTTP and NATS to transport messages, and JSON and Avro to encode them.
 All these technologies are well-defined and have multiple implementations for all mainstream programming languages, so we’re not tied to any implementation language.
 At present, most Kaa microservices are written in Java, Go, and TypeScript (NodeJS), but the platform users implement their compatible and integrated microservices also in Python, Rust, Scala, etc.

 Second, all Kaa microservices are distributed as Docker images.
 Docker effectively abstracts away all the microservice setup and runtime dependencies—running a Docker container with Java is no different from running a Go-powered Docker container.
 This helps operations team deploy Kaa solutions without having to set up the dependencies.

-Below is a diagram of how Kaa components are typically composed.
+Below is a diagram of how Kaa microservices are typically composed: